Introduction

 -

-9. In case of expiry or loss of Macao SAR Permanent Identity Card, can residents use the Automated Passenger Clearance System in Macao or the e-Channel service in Hong Kong?
+9. In case of expiry or loss of Macao SAR Permanent Identity Card, can residents use the Automated Immigration Clearance System in Macao or the e-Channel service in Hong Kong?

 Answer: If the Macao SAR Permanent Identity Card has expired, residents may proceed to the traditional counters with the application receipt as well as the original identity card to enter and exit Macao.
 In case of loss of identity card, residents may also use the traditional counters with the application receipt to enter and exit Macao.